-Benefits and Risks of Social Media
+Benefits and Risks of Social Media of Medical Science Review

 While social media has capacity detrimental results, some studies spotlight its fine elements, consisting of presenting platforms for peer guide and mental fitness focus.
 Naslund, Aschbrenner, Marsch, and Bartels (2016) argued that social media can serve as a resource for young adults seeking intellectual fitness support, as it gives anonymity and accessibility.
 However, the authors warning that these advantages can be overshadowed by the dangers related to immoderate use.